UofI-CDACS/scarecro-system/docs/system_class.md

 # System Class

 ## Purpose of the System Class
-The system object is effectively the control scheme for the entire SCARECR system.
+The system class is effectively the control scheme for the entire SCARECR system.
 It handles all of the information routing and interim storage.
-The system object is initialized with a system configuration.
+The system class is initialized with a system configuration.
 In general, to run a scarecro system, you:
 - initialize the system class with the system configuration
 - initialize the system ecosystem with the init_ecosystem() function
 - start the system schedule with the start_scheduler() function